-Typically, completion of the MLS or DLS degree will take approximately four years if one class is completed every semester.
+Typically, completing the MLS or DLS degree will take approximately four years if one class is completed every semester.
 Part-time students are allowed to take up to seven years to complete the degree.
 Full-time students have five years to complete the degree.
-Completion of the Dual Credit Graduate Certificate will take approximately two years if one class is completed every semester.
+Completing the Dual Credit Graduate Certificate will take approximately two years if one class is completed every semester.